elleoma/facinus/README.md

-## FACINUS - set a 24/7 access on a Ubuntu PC you have access to with [gsocket](https://www.gsocket.io/) and other features
+## FACINUS - set a 24/7 access on a Ubuntu/Debian PC you have physical access to with [gsocket](https://www.gsocket.io/) and other features

 This script is setting up an Apache server on your Arch based linux distro and targets Ubuntu/Debian.